costajob/app-servers/README.md

 ##### Concurrency and parallelism
 JVM allows Java to use all of the available cores.

-### ASP.NET Core
+### .NET Core
-The project is inspired by the [ASP.NET Benchmarks](https://github.com/aspnet/benchmarks), used on the [Tech Empower Benchmarks](https://www.techempower.com/benchmarks/)
+The project is inspired by the [.NET Benchmarks](https://github.com/aspnet/benchmarks) plain text project.

 ##### Bootstrap
 ```shell